Working in retirement

-If you lose your job and your employer owes you money for arrears of pay, holidays and a number of other items, you may claim this from the Redundancy and Employers' Insolvency Fund.
+If you lose your job and your employer owes you money for arrears of pay, holidays and a number of other items, you may claim this from the Social Insurance Fund.

 Under the Unfair Dismissals Acts, dismissal on the grounds of age is unfair with certain exceptions.
 People who must leave employment when they reach the retirement age stated in their contract may not claim unfair dismissal.

 If you are made redundant you may be entitled to a redundancy payment.